pan100/BeerProgCannon/README.md

 A done feature pushed by a member of pils and programming will get a free ber from me (pan100)....

 Change log:
+0.1.1 Eoma implemented a gravity system making the beers turn and fall back down.
 0.1 Added collision detection

 0.0.2 Fixed bug with positioning.
 Cleaner code and separation between code, css and html.